GranthubWasTaken/NBA-Adjusted-Playoff-Scoring/README.md

          Jayson Tatum vs 2022 Nets: 26.93 PP 75; 109.99 TS+

    Kobe Bryant's series--originally appearing far inferior to Jayson Tatum's--now looks superior.

+# Create Estimated Possession Data Opponent TS% Allowed from 1952-73

+  Reasoning: Pace is often normalized for comparing players on slower/faster teams or slower/faster era's.
+Official pace data does not excist before 1974.
+This data     may be estimated from 1952-73 (using stats that are available) so that cross-era comparisons may be made.
+With estimated pace we can estimate what DefRtg's             opponents' allowed, and using estimated DefRtg we can go one step further and estimate what TS% teams allowed to their opponents (based on the correlation between     rDefRtg and rTS% allowed from 1974-2022).

+  These numbers come with a hefty grain of salt but their estimated values are better than none at all.

+  1. Estimating Pace: Pace is estimated with the formula developed by Ben Taylor (https://twitter.com/ElGee35)
+  2. Scaling PTS allowed per game into PTS allowed per 100 possesions (defRtg) for each team in the NBA from 1952-73
+  3. Finding correlation between rDefRtg (DefRtg / league avg.
+DefRtg) and rTS% allowed (TS% allowed / league avg.
+TS% allowed) from 1974-2022.
+  * This gives us a huge sample of correlation between rDefRtg and rTS% allowed for definite values.
+Using this correlation we can estimate what TS% teams allowed from 1952-73.
+  * This is thus using an estimated rDefRtg to create an estimated rTS% allowed.
+  4. We can now use same era/opponent adjusted logic used on 1974-2022 playoff data on 1952-73 estimated playoff data.
+The one exception thus far being the 1954 playoffs as the logic has not been written to handle the initial round robin playoff format

+Issues with 1952-73 data: MP, FGA, and FTA, all critical to creating adjusted efficiency, are often missing from NBA boxscores in the 1950's and 1960's.
+Basketball-Reference uses what I believe is an estimated total number for each players' playoffs.
+I utilized these numbers whenever MP, FGA, or FTA were missing from a players' series data table.
+I divided them evenly amongst the number of games played in each series.
+If there are 240 MP missing amongst 2 series, and 1 series had 4 games and the other series had 5 games, I gave the 4 game series 106.67 MP (240 * (4 Game Series / 9 Game total)) and the 5 game series 133.33 MP (240 * (5 Game Series / 9 Game total)).
+In reality there is no possible way to definitely know the real distribution of missing MP/FGA/FTA data samples.
+I divide them evenly among the number of missing games.